 - 5 Egg Yolks

-- Take two tablespoons of sugar and put into a bowl along with the egg yolks, flour and cornflour – whisk to combine
+- Take two tablespoons of the sugar and put into a bowl along with the egg yolks, flour and cornflour - whisk to combine.½ cup White Sugar, 5 Egg Yolks, 1.5 tablespoon All-purpose Flour, 3 tablespoon Corn starch

-- Put the remaining sugar into a suacepan with the milk and vanilla, slowly warm over a medium-low heat
+- Put the remaining sugar into a suacepan with the milk and vanilla, slowly warm over a medium-low heat2 ½ cups Whole Milk, 2 teaspoon Vanilla Extract

 - When it begins to get warm, drizzle a small amount of warm milk into the egg yolk mixture and whisk, then add a little more, repeat until everything is together in the bowl, then pour the whole mixture back into the saucepan.
 It's important to do this slowly and gradually so you don't scramble the eggs